 With a subungual hematoma, the pain typically goes away in a few days.
 The nail itself will take longer to recover.

 The discolored nail will eventually grow out — or in some cases it may fall off or need to be removed — and be replaced by a new, healthy one.
 This could take anywhere from about eight weeks for a fingernail to six months for a toenail.

 A doctor can often diagnose a subungual hematoma based on visual inspection of the nail and any recent trauma you report.
 For example, if you have symptoms and you recently whacked your finger with a hammer, your doctor will likely diagnose subungual hematoma.

 Your doctor may also X-ray the finger or toe to see if there is any fracture associated with the injury.

 Melanoma is a serious form of skin cancer that can cause skin — including the skin under the nails — to discolor and sometimes bleed.
-Melanoma in the nail bed is rare, occurring in just about 1 in 1 million people.
+Melanoma in the nail bed is rare, occurring in just about people.
 But it tends to get diagnosed later and therefore is more likely to be deadly.